apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

     the cached server response headers.

     .. note::
-        ecssh is the escaped version of this map
+        ecssh is the URL-encoded version of this map

 .. _caun: